Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Application to cosmology

 Trivially, we find

 due to homogeneity and isotropy.
 The initial two-point cumulant reads

 Since $\varrho_N \propto V^{-N}$, the first line has a term proportional to $\bar{\rho}^2$ and one proportional to $\bar{\rho}/V$.
 In the ``thermodynamic'' limit $N,V\to\infty$ with $\bar{\rho}=\text{const.}$, the latter can be neglected.
-The term in the second line is proportional to $\bar{\rho}$.
+The last term in the second line is proportional to $\bar{\rho}$.
 If the scales $r$ at which we evaluate the correlation function are much larger than the mean particle separation, which is the case for cosmic structure formation, we have $r^3\bar{\rho} \gg 1$.
 Therefore, we can ignore all but the dominant order in the mean density.
 The other terms are called \emph{shot noise}~\cite{Fabis2015,Bartelmann2016}.
 As expected, the two-point cumulant of the density is simply $G_{\rho\rho}^\ini = \bar{\rho}^2 C_{\delta\delta}$.
-For the momentum density, we get